-Paying off your mortgage should not be the centre of your life – not even close.
+Paying off your mortgage should not be your only priority in life.
 So why do people put themselves through unnecessary stress?

 Although most lenders allow you to manage some parts of your home loan online by allowing you to make redraws and transfers, there are major structural changes that you could be making to relieve your worries and get your life back!